lbormann/darts-voice/README.md

 *`-CON / --connection`*

-Host address to data-feeder (autodarts-caller).
+Host address to data-feeder (darts-caller).
 By Default this is '127.0.0.1:8079' (means your local ip-address)

 *`-MP / --model_path`*

 You need to set an absolute path to your model directory.
-Moreover make sure the given path doesn't reside inside main-directory (autodarts-voice).
+Moreover make sure the given path doesn't reside inside main-directory (darts-voice).

 *`-L / --language`*